 The ‘WHO Guidelines for Drinking-water Quality’ recommend Water Safety Plans (WSPs) as the most effective way of ensuring that a water supply is consistently safe for human consumption.
 The WSP approach represents the World Health Organization’s response to the UN’s Sustainable Development Goal 6, which aims to achieve safe drinking-water for all.

 Safe water is essential for sustainable development of communities.
 Improving access to safe drinking water in rural communities will improve community health and in doing so opportunities for sustainable livelihoods can be enhanced, this can reduce poverty and encourage economic development.
 The WSP approach has a clear emphasis on prevention.
-It helps to identify, prioritise and manage risks that could threaten water supplies – protecting supplies before the problem arises.
+It helps to identify, prioritise and manage risks that could threaten water supplies.

-Below the six key stages of implementing a Water Safety Plan are outlined:
+Below we outline the key stages of implementing a Water Safety Plan:

-For successful implementation of a WSP it is essential that the community, specifically community leaders and decision makers, understand the benefits of the WSP approach.
+To successfully implement a WSP it is essential that the community, specifically community leaders and decision-makers, understand the benefits of the WSP approach.
 A WSP team must be formed, this team will be responsible for developing, implementing, and maintaining the plan.
 It is desirable for team members to have varying backgrounds; this can include those who are responsible for day to day operations of the water supply and those who have authority to make decisions about spending money, training and making changes to the water supply.

 Examples of what might be included in the description include the source of the water, information relating to the storage of the water, information relating to the treatment of the water and uses and users of the water.
 This will help the WSP team to identify hazards and their potential impact on water safety.